Detopall/BrainRotTok/README.md

 ## What is BrainRotTok?

 BrainRotTok allows you to create those iconic TikTok videos where one half of the screen is a random subway surfers video and the other half is another random video with subtitles.
 The other version is those Mincecraft parkour videos with Reddit subtitles.
+You can also just upload a basic video and create subtitles for it.

 ## What is brain rot?